Unity-Technologies/MeshSyncDCCPlugins/Documentation~/en/Installation.md

 ## MotionBuilder

-1. Locate the appropriate zip file for MotionBuilder from the folder under `Packages/MeshSync DCC Plugins/Editor/Plugins~` using a file explorer and uncompress the zip file.
+1. Open `Packages/MeshSync DCC Plugins/Editor/Plugins~` folder using a file explorer and uncompress the appropriate zip file for MotionBuilder.
 1. Start MotionBuilder.
 1. Add a path for custom plugins by clicking on Settings -> Preferences -> SDK menu.
 1. Copy *MeshSyncClientMotionBuilder.dll* that corresponds to the used version of MotionBuilder into